Roman Eremenko: Rostov

-On 18 January 2019, FC Rostov announced the signing of Eremenko on a 2.5-year contract.
+On 18 January 2019, Rostov announced the signing of Eremenko on a 2.5-year contract.
 Rostov (called FC Rostselmash at the time) was the first club of Roman's father, Alexei Eremenko Sr. In his third game for Rostov on 16 March 2019, he scored twice in the last 10 minutes to give his club a 2–0 away victory over Rubin Kazan.

 On 14 June 2019, Rostov announced that Eremenko had extended his contract with the club for four years.
-On 23 February 2021, Eremenko left Rostov by mutual consent.
+On 23 February 2021, Eremenko left Rostov by mutual consent, partly due to COVID-19 pandemic.

 HIFK

-On 28 July 2022, Eremenko joined Veikkausliiga club HIFK for the rest of the 2022 season.
+After a one-and-a-half-year hiatus from football, on 28 July 2022, Eremenko returned to Finnish football and joined Veikkausliiga club HIFK for the rest of the 2022 season, and reunited with the former national team head coach Mixu Paatelainen.

+Honka

+On 4 May 2023, Eremenko signed with Honka for the 2023 Veikkausliiga season.
+He helped the club to reach the 2023 Finnish Cup final.

+Gnistan

+On 1 May 2023, Eremenko signed with newly promoted Gnistan for their maiden season in top-tier Veikkausliiga.
+Eremenko made 19 appearances and scored two goals, and helped the team to finish 8th in the league and renew their league spot for the 2025.
+In January 2025, Eremenko was set to sign with Scottish club St Johnstone, coached by Simo Valakari, but was denied a work permit and the deal collapsed.
+Later in February he renewed his contract with Gnistan.

 International career

 Eremenko made his international debut in the Finland national team at Helsinki Olympic Stadium on 6 June 2007 in a UEFA Euro 2008 qualification match against Belgium when Roy Hodgson chose him to the starting line up.
 The game was interrupted for six minutes after a Eurasian eagle-owl intruded the playing pitch.
 This incident earned the Finland team their current nickname, The Eagle Owls.
-Eremenko has been a regular member for Finland ever since and he was a key player in Finland's qualification campaigns for 2010 FIFA World Cup, UEFA Euro 2012, 2014 FIFA World Cup and UEFA Euro 2016.
+Eremenko remained as a regular member for Finland until his doping ban in 2016 and he was a key player in Finland's qualification campaigns for 2010 FIFA World Cup, UEFA Euro 2012, 2014 FIFA World Cup and UEFA Euro 2016.
 He scored his first goal for Finland from penalty spot on 3 March 2010 in a friendly match against Malta.

+On 30 May 2025, Eremenko was called-up to the Finland national team, after a nine-year absence, for the World Cup qualifying matches against Netherlands and Poland.